garrandall/popular-music-data/tracks/coffee-shop-yung-joc-gorilla-zoe.md

 First I take order like the coffee shop
-Then I steam it up and cook it like the coffee shop And then I sevre it out the window like the coffee shop (yea im comin in got my rims sittin real big)
+Then I steam it up and cook it like the coffee shop And then I sevre it out the window like the coffee shop (yea I'm comin in got my rims sittin real big)
 And it aint no returns at the coffee shop
 Man I make that paper stack up at my coffee shop
 One hit n they'll be back to the coffee shop
-(yea im comin in got my rims sittin real big)
+(yea I'm comin in got my rims sittin real big)

 Okayy